Enjoy authentic voices and backing, with the same playing feel as a grand piano.

 VRM physical modeling—the distinctive reverberation generated by the entire body of a concert grand piano

 In a grand piano, sound resonates throughout the body of the instrument, producing a rich reverberation that envelops the listener in sound.
-This phenomena is reproduced perfectly in the Clavinova through enhanced Virtual Resonance Modeling (VRM).
+This phenomena is reproduced perfectly in the Clavinova through Virtual Resonance Modeling (VRM).
 It calculates the various states of the strings for each of the 88 notes on the keyboard, from one instant to the next, and timing and depth of damper pedals pressed.
 This technology allows for vivid, bright, richly-varied expression that reflects the limitless number of factors inherent in piano performance.

 From staccato to legato—superbly expressive sound that responds to the player’s touch